refayathaque/terraform/README.md

 ## Datasources
 Provide dynamic information from the cloud provider that can be used as inputs in terraform
 -E.g., list of AWS AMIs, AZs (Availabilty Zones), IP ranges (CIDR blocks), etc.
+## Modules
+Keep your terraform code better organized and reinforce DRY (Don't repeat yourself)
+-Reuse parts of your code for other projects or if you're managing multiple regions, e.g., to set up a VPC in AWS
+Use 3rd party modules like ones from GitHub
+In a module folder you'll just have regular terraform files, e.g., `vars.tf`, `output.tf`, `cluster.tf`, etc.

 ### Useful links:
 [Repo for Udemy course - "Learn DevOps: Infrastructure Automation w/ Terraform"](https://github.com/wardviaene/terraform-course)
 [Good intro](https://blog.gruntwork.io/a-comprehensive-guide-to-terraform-b3d32832baca)